 - Gently fold the sprinkles into the batter.

-Bake for 10 to 11 minutes.
+- Bake for 10 to 11 minutes.
 Cookies will be a bit soft to handle, but they’ll firm up a bit as they cool.
-Bottoms should be lightly golden.
-Let cool before enjoying.
+The bottoms should be lightly golden.
+Let them cool before enjoying.